What is System Integration? Types, Components and Examples

 Companies today have a range of methods available they can access to connect systems and tools.
 Some of the most common connectors include things like middleware for connecting disconnected data, application programming interfaces (APIs), and webhooks or HTTP call-backs.
 They can also use electronic data exchange systems for the same purposes.

 Systems integration strategies can also involve various models.
 For example, a point-to-point model involves extracting data from one system and submitting it to another environment automatically.
+Meanwhile, a hub-and-spoke model uses a central hub to sort through the data collected from each environment and deliver it in a useful format for business leaders.

 Join 34,209 IT professionals who already have a head start